 NOTE: The grips are reusable for each test.
 Do not use glue or epoxy in the fixture; the bone is held in a press fit.

 Insert and glue the tendon between a folded thin tissue paper (2 cm x 1 cm) and clamp the construct using thin film grips.
-Attach a 3D printed fixture with the specimen into the testing grips.
+Attach the 3D printed fixture with the specimen into the testing grips.

 Insert the sample and the grips into a testing bath of phosphate buffered saline (PBS) at 37 °C (i.e., mouse body temperature23).